moudimash99/projects-aws/Architechture/Project_Architecture.md

 ## Configuration Management

 Configuration is streamlined through a dedicated `config` folder containing a `config.json` file, which defines settings for different environments (development, testing, production).
 This approach maintains consistency and security by avoiding hard-coded configurations and allowing seamless transitions between environments. **Environment variables** are managed using a `.env` file, enhancing security by keeping sensitive information out of the codebase.

+## Testing
+Currently, the project includes basic integration tests that verify the functionality of key API.
+The existing unit tests are minimal and do not fully encompass the application's complexity.

+## Missing features
+To enhance the reliability and maintainability of the application, it is essential to implement more thorough unit and integration testing.
+Expanding the test suite will ensure that all components and edge cases are adequately covered, reducing the likelihood of unexpected issues.
+Additionally, establishing a CI/CD pipeline is a top priority, as it will automate the processes of testing, building, and deploying the application, thereby increasing development efficiency and ensuring consistent releases.
+Furthermore, standardizing the API response signatures across all internal APIs will promote uniformity, simplify client interactions, and improve overall maintainability.
+These improvements will collectively contribute to a more robust and scalable application.